Ethics of artificial intelligence: Regulation

 According to a 2019 report from the Center for the Governance of AI at the University of Oxford, 82% of Americans believe that robots and AI should be carefully managed.
 Concerns cited ranged from how AI is used in surveillance and in spreading fake content online (known as deep fakes when they include doctored video images and audio generated with help from AI) to cyberattacks, infringements on data privacy, hiring bias, autonomous vehicles, and drones that do not require a human controller.
-Similarly, according to a five-country study by KPMG and the University of Queensland Australia in 2021, 66-79% of citizens in each country believe that the impact of AI on society is uncertain and unpredictable; 96% of those surveyed expect AI governance challenges to be managed carefully.
+Similarly, according to a five-country study by KPMG and the University of Queensland Australia in 2021, 66–79% of citizens in each country believe that the impact of AI on society is uncertain and unpredictable; 96% of those surveyed expect AI governance challenges to be managed carefully.

-Not only companies, but many other researchers and citizen advocates recommend government regulation as a means of ensuring transparency, and through it, human accountability.
+Many researchers and citizen advocates, as well as companies, recommend government regulation as a means of ensuring transparency, and through it, human accountability.
 This strategy has proven controversial, as some worry that it will slow the rate of innovation.
 Others argue that regulation leads to systemic stability more able to support innovation in the long term.
 The OECD, UN, EU, and many countries are presently working on strategies for regulating AI, and finding appropriate legal frameworks.

 On June 26, 2019, the European Commission High-Level Expert Group on Artificial Intelligence (AI HLEG) published its "Policy and investment recommendations for trustworthy Artificial Intelligence".
 This is the AI HLEG's second deliverable, after the April 2019 publication of the "Ethics Guidelines for Trustworthy AI".
 The June AI HLEG recommendations cover four principal subjects: humans and society at large, research and academia, the private sector, and the public sector.
 The European Commission claims that "HLEG's recommendations reflect an appreciation of both the opportunities for AI technologies to drive economic growth, prosperity and innovation, as well as the potential risks involved" and states that the EU aims to lead on the framing of policies governing AI internationally.
-To prevent harm, in addition to regulation, AI-deploying organizations need to play a central role in creating and deploying trustworthy AI in line with the principles of trustworthy AI, and take accountability to mitigate the risks.
+To prevent harm, in addition to regulation, AI-deploying organizations may need to create and deploy trustworthy AI in line with the principles of trustworthy AI, and take accountability to mitigate the risks.

 In June 2024, the EU adopted the Artificial Intelligence Act (AI Act).
-On August 1st 2024, The AI Act entered into force.
+On August 1, 2024, The AI Act entered into force.
 The rules gradually apply, with the act becoming fully applicable 24 months after entry into force.
 The AI Act sets rules on providers and users of AI systems.
 It follows a risk-based approach, where depending on the risk level, AI systems are prohibited or specific requirements need to be met for placing those AI systems on the market and for using them.